 - Don’t have to waste 20 matches and 10 minutes trying to get your cigar lit because there’s a 3mph wind present no matter where you stand

 - Will not be repeating #2 every time your cigar goes out

-- Don’t have to find the perfect spot to place your cigar, so it doesn’t burn down the cart and so you don’t lose it forgetting where you placed in near the green
+- Don’t have to find the perfect spot to place your cigar, so it doesn’t burn down the cart, and so you don’t lose it forgetting where you placed it near the green

 There are lots of gadgets out there to help with some of these things, but I always carry a cutter in my bag as a precautionary measure.
 I’ve been the hero more than once when people have left behind a much-needed tool.

 I’m not a smoker, so when I found out, the e-cigars carry 2.4% nicotine I immediately went to the internet.